Welcome back to school and to Kangaroo Class

 Miss Julia Emony-Clarke (Wednesday, Thursday and Friday)

-Our topic this term is ‘Rainforests of the World’.
-Throughout this topic we will be considering where in the world rainforests exist; what plants exist there; what species of animals dwell in the rainforest and why this environment is endangered.
-In English, we will be continuing to develop story writing skills, writing reports and persuasive letters.
-The children will continue to studying poetry alongside the necessary elements of grammar, spelling and handwriting.
+Our topic this term is World War 2.
+Throughout the topic we will be considering what was the cause of the war and how the lives of children and families were affected by the conflict.
+In literacy, we will be developing story writing skills, writing instructions and explanations, writing letters and studying poetry alongside the necessary elements of grammar, spelling and handwriting.
 Maths will start this term with place value and shape, and then moving onto developing our strategies for addition and subtraction and multiplication and division.
-We will also start work on other areas of maths such as shape and area and perimeter.
-Within these topics we will also be developing the children’s problem solving and reasoning skills.
-This term’s Science focuses on Plants: what they need to survive; how they reproduce and the different ways they disperse their seeds.
-P.E will usually be on a Tuesday and Thursday afternoon, both inside and outside Please make sure P.E kit, including trainers, is in school every day as we do have extra sessions.
+We will also be developing the children’s problem solving and reasoning skills.
+This term’s Science is light.
+What are sources of light?
+How it travels and how light is constructed.
+P.E will usually be on a Wednesday afternoon and will be either inside or outside.
+Please make sure P.E kit, including trainers, is in school every day as we do have extra sessions.
 If your child is unable to participate in P.E lessons, please send in a note.
 This Term we start with 10 weeks of swimming starting on Monday September 16th.